timsvoice/supplementary-buttons-anki/README.md

 * a **blockquote** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Y</kbd>):

     Cite your source distinctively from the rest of the text.
+You can add an author by putting brackets around the text:

+        Do not pray for easy lives.
+Pray to be stronger men. [[John F. Kennedy]]

     > Do not pray for easy lives.
 Pray to be stronger men.
+    > _John F. Kennedy_

 * **alignment** buttons: